 - a.
-Senior management of Fujitsu and Group companies provides the statutory auditors with the opportunity to attend important meetings. - b.
-In cases where risks arise that could affect management or financial results, or where there is an awareness of major compliance violations in connection with the execution of business activities, senior management as well as employees of Fujitsu and Group companies immediately report on them to the statutory auditors. - c.
-Senior management as well as employees of Fujitsu and Group companies periodically report to the statutory auditors on the status of business execution.
+Senior management of Fujitsu and Group companies provides the Audit & Supervisory Board members with the opportunity to attend important meetings. - b.
+In cases where risks arise that could affect management or financial results, or where there is an awareness of major compliance violations in connection with the execution of business activities, senior management as well as employees of Fujitsu and Group companies immediately report on them to the Audit & Supervisory Board members. - c.
+Senior management as well as employees of Fujitsu and Group companies periodically report to the Audit & Supervisory Board members on the status of business execution.

-<Ensuring effectiveness of statutory auditors>
+<Ensuring effectiveness of audits by Audit & Supervisory Board members>

 - a.
-Senior management of Fujitsu and Group companies periodically exchange information with the statutory auditors. - b.
-The internal audit organization periodically reports to the statutory auditors on audit results. - c.
-The auditors have the independent accounting auditor explain and report on accounting audits as required and periodically exchange information with the independent accounting auditors.
+Senior management of Fujitsu and Group companies periodically exchange information with the Audit & Supervisory Board members. - b.
+The internal audit organization periodically reports the results of its audits to the Audit & Supervisory Board members. - c.
+The Audit & Supervisory Board members have the independent accounting auditor explain and report on accounting audits as required and periodically exchange information with the accounting auditor.